Open Workshop on Understanding and Predicting Annual to Multi-Decadal Climate Variations

 Download the event flyer here!

-From 18–20 November 2025, the I4C, EXPECT, and ASPECT projects will co-host an open international workshop in Bologna (with hybrid participation) focused on understanding and predicting climate variability from annual to multi-decadal timescales.
+From 18 to 20 November 2025, the I4C, EXPECT, and ASPECT projects co-hosted an open international workshop in Bologna (with hybrid participation) focused on understanding and predicting climate variability across annual to multi-decadal timescales.

-This event brings together researchers working on climate prediction, variability, and extremes, especially those developing tools and methods to better understand drivers of climate shifts over 1–30 years.
-Topics include forecast skill, the role of natural variability and external forcings, and the use of AI, machine learning, and other advanced techniques for prediction and attribution.
+This event brought together researchers working on climate prediction, variability, and extremes, especially those who developed tools and methods to better understand the drivers of climate shifts over 1–30 years.
+Topics included forecast skill, the role of natural variability and external forcings, and the use of AI, machine learning, and other advanced techniques for prediction and attribution.

 Sessions

-Sessions will cover past climate variability, advances in modelling and post-processing, and new approaches for explaining and improving forecast reliability:
+Sessions covered past climate variability, advances in modelling and post-processing, and new approaches for explaining and improving forecast reliability:

 - Understanding and attributing historical climate variations and extremes